 When it comes to having genealogical testing done, there are a number of options.

 So why would you want to pick 23andMe?

-The main advantage 23andMe has over every other company is that they are the only ones who offer a genetic health screening.
+The main advantage 23andMe has over every other company is that they are the only ones who offer a genetic health reports.

 If you want to know about how your DNA is likely to impact your health and wellness, 23andMe is your only choice.

 23andMe’s test bundles all three types of DNA tests.